muhammad-jamil-ahmed/muhammad-jamil-ahmed/README.md

 ---

-## 💻 About Me
+## :computer: About Me

 I'm an AI Engineer with a strong background as a Fullstack Developer, passionate about building intelligent systems and scalable applications.
 I specialize in AI agents, RAG systems, voice assistants, and automation, backed by deep expertise in modern web technologies.

-🚀 AI Engineer & Agents Developer: Focused on building scalable AI systems and real-world automation solutions.
+:rocket: AI Engineer & Agents Developer: Focused on building scalable AI systems and real-world automation solutions.
-🧠 RAG & Voice AI Specialist: Creating knowledge-driven assistants and voice-enabled experiences.
+:brain: RAG & Voice AI Specialist: Creating knowledge-driven assistants and voice-enabled experiences.
-🔍 Tech Enthusiast: Blending AI with fullstack development to build end-to-end solutions.
+:mag: Tech Enthusiast: Blending AI with fullstack development to build end-to-end solutions.
-🌐 Fullstack Background: Experienced in modern JavaScript frameworks and cloud-based architectures.
+:globe_with_meridians: Fullstack Background: Experienced in modern JavaScript frameworks and cloud-based architectures.
-📚 Lifelong Learner: Constantly exploring advancements in AI, LLMs, and emerging technologies.
+:books: Lifelong Learner: Constantly exploring advancements in AI, LLMs, and emerging technologies.

 ---

-## 🚀 What I Build
+## :rocket: What I Build

 </p>